 The German firm Tillig may be the largest manufacturer in TT scale today.
 In the United States, Tillig products are imported by EuroTrain Hobby.

 At around $70US, Tillig TT starter sets are certainly competitive with American HO and N scale starter sets.
 Tillig's low-end sets are inexpensive and targeted at the children's market.
-In keeping with that, they have an integrated roadbed track called Bedding Track, which actually uses Kato's Unijoiner system.Continue to 5 of 8 below.
+In keeping with that, they have an integrated roadbed track called bedding track, which uses Kato's Unijoiner system.Continue to 5 of 7 below.

 An American Cottage Industry